ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker Desktop Install Script

-    This scripted installation prepares your default WSL2 Ubuntu distro for use with Docker Desktop.
-It is designed to be able to run multiple times without breaking anything.
+    This prepares your default WSL2 Ubuntu distro for use with Docker Desktop, and you can run the script multiple times without breaking anything.

-    You can do these things manually, or you can do most of it with the provided PowerShell (5) script.
+    !!!warning "Not compatible with PowerShell 7!"
+        The provided PowerShell script can do most of the work for you, but you’ll need to use the built-in PowerShell v5 and not the newer v7.
+You can, however, [manually walk through the steps](#wsl2docker-desktop-manual-installation) instead.

     In all cases:

-    1. Install WSL2 with an Ubuntu distro.
+    4. Install WSL2 with an Ubuntu distro.
 On a system without WSL2, run:
         ```powershell
         wsl --install
         ```

-        Verify that you have an Ubuntu distro set as the default default with `wsl -l -v`.
+        * Verify that you have an Ubuntu distro set as the default default with `wsl -l -v`.

-        If you already have WSL2 but don't have an Ubuntu distro, install one with `wsl --install Ubuntu`.
+        * If you have WSL2 but not an Ubuntu distro, install one with `wsl --install Ubuntu`.

-        If that doesn't work for you, see the [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and linked [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).
+          If that doesn't work for you, see [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

         If you prefer to use another Ubuntu distro, install it and set it as default.
 For example, `wsl --set-default Ubuntu-22.04`.

-    2. Visit the Microsoft Store and install the updated "Windows Subsystem for Linux", then click *Open*.
+    5. Visit the Microsoft Store and install the updated "Windows Subsystem for Linux", then click *Open*.
 It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.

-    3. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
+    6. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
 You may want to occasionally run `wsl.exe --update` as well.

-    4. Install Docker Desktop.
-If you already have Chocolatey, run `choco install -y docker-desktop` or [download Docker Desktop from Docker](https://www.docker.com/products/docker-desktop/).
+    7. Install Docker Desktop.
+If you already have Chocolatey, run `choco install -y docker-desktop`.
+Otherwise [download Docker Desktop from Docker](https://www.docker.com/products/docker-desktop/).
-    5. Start Docker Desktop.
+    8. Start Docker Desktop.
 You should now be able to run `docker ps` in PowerShell or Git Bash.
-    6. In *Docker Desktop* → *Settings* → *Resources* → *WSL2 Integration*, verify that Docker Desktop is integrated with your distro.
+    9. In *Docker Desktop* → *Settings* → *Resources* → *WSL2 Integration*, verify that Docker Desktop is integrated with your distro.
-    7. In an administrative `PowerShell` (5) run [this PowerShell script](https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_desktop.ps1) by executing:
+    10. In an administrative PowerShell (5) run [this PowerShell script](https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_desktop.ps1) by executing:

         ```powershell
         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_desktop.ps1'))
         ```
-    8. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
+    11. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
 You may want to occasionally run `wsl.exe --update` as well.

     Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker Desktop integrated with it.

     ### WSL2/Docker Desktop Manual Installation

-    You can do all of the steps manually of course:
+    You can manually step through the process the install script attempts to automate:

     1. Install [Chocolatey](https://chocolatey.org/install):
         ```powershell
         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
         ```
-    2. In an administrative PowerShell: `choco install -y ddev mkcert`
+    2. In an administrative PowerShell, run `choco install -y ddev mkcert`.
-    3. In an administrative PowerShell, run `mkcert -install` and answer the prompt allowing the installation of the Certificate Authority.
+    3. In an administrative PowerShell, run `mkcert -install` and follow the prompt to install the Certificate Authority.
-    4. In an administrative PowerShell, run the command `$env:CAROOT="$(mkcert -CAROOT)"; setx CAROOT $env:CAROOT; If ($Env:WSLENV -notlike "*CAROOT/up:*") { $env:WSLENV="CAROOT/up:$env:WSLENV"; setx WSLENV $Env:WSLENV }`.
+    4. In an administrative PowerShell, run `$env:CAROOT="$(mkcert -CAROOT)"; setx CAROOT $env:CAROOT; If ($Env:WSLENV -notlike "*CAROOT/up:*") { $env:WSLENV="CAROOT/up:$env:WSLENV"; setx WSLENV $Env:WSLENV }`.
 This will set WSL2 to use the Certificate Authority installed on the Windows side.
 In some cases it takes a reboot to work correctly.
-    5. In administrative PowerShell, run the command `wsl --install`.
+    5. In administrative PowerShell, run `wsl --install`.
 This will install WSL2 and Ubuntu for you.
 Reboot when this is done.
     6. **Docker Desktop for Windows:** If you already have the latest Docker Desktop, configure it in the General Settings to use the WSL2-based engine.
 Otherwise install the latest Docker Desktop for Windows and select the WSL2-based engine (not legacy Hyper-V) when installing.
-Install via Chocolatey with `choco install docker-desktop` or it can be downloaded from [desktop.docker.com](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).
+Install with Chocolatey by running `choco install docker-desktop`, or download the installer from [desktop.docker.com](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).
 Start Docker.
 It may prompt you to log out and log in again, or reboot.
     7. Go to Docker Desktop’s *Settings* → *Resources* → *WSL integration* → *enable integration for your distro*.
 Now `docker` commands will be available from within your WSL2 distro.
     8. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
     9. Double-check in Ubuntu (or your distro): `echo $CAROOT` should show something like `/mnt/c/Users/<you>/AppData/Local/mkcert`
-    10. Check that Docker is working inside Ubuntu (or your distro): `docker ps`
+    10. Check that Docker is working inside Ubuntu (or your distro) by running `docker ps`.
     11. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
-    12. Install DDEV using
+    12. Install DDEV:

         ```bash
         curl https://apt.fury.io/drud/gpg.key | sudo apt-key add -